Gianfranco Labarthe

 Gianfranco Alberto Labarthe Tomé (born 20 September 1984 in Lima) is a Peruvian footballer who plays as a striker.

 Career

 He played briefly for English Football League clubs Huddersfield Town and Derby County.
 He also had a trial at Shrewsbury Town.
-He then moved back to Peru where he played for Sport Boys for three seasons and then signed with Universitario.
+He then moved back to Peru where he played for Sport Boys for three seasons before signing with Universitario.

-On 9 May 2015 he scored his first goal with Deportivo Municipal, an impressive right-footed volley against Universidad San Martín de Porres.
+On 9 May 2015, he scored his first goal with Deportivo Municipal, an impressive right-footed volley against Universidad San Martín de Porres.

+On 30 June 2024, he declared his love for Huddersfield Town and mentioned that he "always hated Leeds and Bradford."